How to Make a Refashioned Brooch Pin Bracelet

 What Beads to Use

-You can really use any beads you want.
-I used different size strands of pearl beads because the neutral ivory color seems to work well with different colors and types of brooches.
+You can use any beads you want.
+I used different-sized strands of pearl beads because neutral ivory works well with a wide range of brooches.
+Here’s a link to the beads I bought: glass pearl beads in 4mm, 6mm, and 8mm sizes on Amazon.

 • Use three overhand knots and add a bead of G-S Hypo Cement on the knot.
 More on that below.